Yin Yoga - Path to inner peace

 Start here in a big lunge.
 Ground your back knee and the back of your foot.
 If you like, place a blanket under your knee to cushion it.
 Lower your hips and push your pelvis forward.
 Your front knee remains above the ankle joint.
 You can rest your hands on your thigh or on blocks.
 If you want to intensify the stretch, you can bend forward and place your forearms to the side of your front foot on the mat or on blocks.
 Remember to do this pose on both sides.

 In contrast to the seated and lying asanas, this one is more active.
 During the pose, you open your hips and groin.
 At the same time, the front of your thighs are stretched.
-This increases flexibility, relieves pressure on the back and can prevent sciatica with yin yoga.
-By opening the hips, you can release anxiety, tension and stress.
+This increases flexibility, relieves strain on your back, and can help prevent sciatica with Yin Yoga.
+By opening your hips you can release fears, tensions and stress.

 The so-called rebound is about feeling an asana.
 This can lead to the flow of long pent-up emotions that are overwhelming you.
 You may also simply feel light.
 Just imagine it: At this moment, the body's energy pathways are released and energy flows through them.
 To find your way back to a neutral position from the asanas, you can choose from the exercises: